dinkbit/conekta-cashier/readme.md

 <a name="configuration"></a>
 ## Configuration

-> **Note:** Because of its use of traits, Cashier requires PHP 5.4 or greater.
+> **Note:** Because of its use of traits, Conekta-Cashier requires PHP 5.4 or greater.

-Laravel Cashier provides an expressive, fluent interface to [Stripe's](https://stripe.com) subscription billing services.
+dinkbit Conekta-Cashier provides an expressive, fluent interface to [Stripe's](https://stripe.com) subscription billing services.

 #### Composer

-First, add the Cashier package to your `composer.json` file:
+First, add the Conekta-Cashier package to your `composer.json` file:

-	"laravel/cashier": "~1.0"
+	"dinkbit/conekta-cashier": "~1.0"

 #### Service Provider